colber/eventtube-server/README.md

-# Chat Example
+# EventTube

-This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+EventTube is a simple real-time and bidirectional messaging server between FrontEnd and BackEnd.

 ## Running the example

 The example requires a working Go development environment or Docker.
-The [Golang GettingStarted](http://golang.org/doc/install) page describes how to install the development environment.
+The [GettingStarted](http://golang.org/doc/install) page describes how to install the development environment.

 Once you have Go up and running, you can download, build and run the example